jonathandbueff/Spotify-Project/README.md

 ## Frameoworks

-10 Learning and implementing React
+10 Learning and implementing Next.js

 10 Learning and implementing Mongo DB

 ## Functionality

-10 Points users can login and logout through spotify O-Auth
+10 Points users can login through spotify O-Auth

-10 Points user data is stored in database
+10 Points user data is correctly stored in a database

-10 Points users can interact with their followers
+10 Points users can view their spotify followers

 10 Points users can post playlists

-10 Points users can rate playlists
+10 Points users can rate other user's playlists

 ## Best Practices